Cover

 {"id": 123, "name": "New User"}

-This preflight process explains why JSON API calls appear slower in browsers than in Postman, browsers must complete the permission check first, while Postman skips CORS entirely.
+This two-step process explains why JSON API calls appear slower in browsers than in Postman — browsers complete the preflight first, while tools like Postman bypass CORS entirely.

-This error means the server didn’t include the header that authorizes your origin to access the response.
+The most common CORS error.
+The server processed the request but didn’t include the header that authorizes your origin to read the response.

 fetch('https://api.coolservice.com/data')